 Comparing Microservices and Monolithic Applications

-In the monolithic applications, an ESB connects all the features and functionality of each application run interdependently within a single instance.
+In monolithic applications, an ESB connects all the features and functionality of each application run interdependently within a single instance.
 The monolith houses all of the code for each of the functions and services it performs.

 A microservices architecture is different because the application exists as a network of small, autonomously running services.
 These microservices communicate with each other to create the larger application – usually by sending HTTP requests to their respective APIs.